Menu

 mathdoc cellule coordination documentaire fair data principles

-To remedy this, Mathdoc is developing the Geodesic project which aims to provide mathematicians with the shortest path to open access articles.
+To remedy this, Mathdoc is developing the Geodesic project, which was launched in June 2025.
+This digital library, intended for the international mathematical community, provides mathematicians with the shortest route to open access articles.
 In geometry, the term “geodesic” refers to the shortest path or paths from one point to another.
-More specifically, the objective is to develop a platform that identifies, organises and provides PDF versions of an extensive mathematical corpus in open access.
+The aim is therefore to offer a platform that lists, structures and provides PDFs of a vast body of mathematics literature in open access.
+For example, in the case of Annals of Mathematics, Geodesic allows users to browse from a single page volumes from 1998 to 2019, which are otherwise scattered across different platforms.